rensjaspers/ngx-load-with/projects/ngx-load-with/README.md

 <!-- Output: You have 0 unread messages -->
 ```

-With the `*ngxLoadWith` directive, you can easily display data from an Observable in your template.
+With `NgxLoadWithDirective`, you can easily display data from an Observable in your template.
 You won’t have to worry about performance, errors, or managing the loading state.
 Plus, it lets you handle reloading and more advanced tasks, all with minimal RxJS knowledge.

 **Key Features:**